§ 105.13. Permit applications—information and fees.

 (D) A statement on water dependency.
 A project is water dependent when the project requires access or proximity to or siting within water to fulfill the basic purposes of the project.

 (iv) Color photographs.
 Color photographs of the proposed site shall be submitted.
-The photos shall accurately depict the project area and provide a relative scale of the project to the surrounding area and a map showing the location and orientation of each photograph.
+The photos must accurately depict the project area and provide a relative scale of the project to the surrounding area and a map showing the location and orientation of each photograph.

 (v) Stormwater management analysis.
-If a watershed stormwater management plan has been prepared or adopted under the Stormwater Management Act (32 P. S. § § 680.1—680.17), an analysis of the project’s impact on the Stormwater Management Plan and a letter from the county or municipality commenting on the analysis shall be included.
+If a watershed stormwater management plan has been prepared or adopted under the Storm Water Management Act (32 P. S. § § 680.1—680.17), an analysis of the project’s impact on the Stormwater Management Plan and a letter from the county or municipality commenting on the analysis shall be included.

 (vi) Floodplain management analysis.
 If the proposed dam, water obstruction or encroachment is located within a floodway delineated on a FEMA map, include an analysis of the project’s impact on the floodway delineation and water surface profiles and a letter from the municipality commenting on the analysis.